ShubhamGupta-prog/SERENITY-CHAT-V5/README.md

 ## Usage

-- **Chat Interface**: Ask questions related to mental health, emotional wellbeing, or coping strategies
+- **Chat Interface**: Ask questions related to mental health, emotional well-being, or coping strategies
 - **Mindfulness Exercises**: Click on the green "Mindfulness Exercises" card to access breathing exercises
 - **Mood Tracker**: Use the amber "Mood Tracker" card to log your mood and see your emotional trends
 - **Crisis Resources**: Access emergency contacts and support resources through the purple "Crisis Resources" card